 SSL Configuration

-The SearchBlox server runs on SSL by default using a self-signed certificate.
-However, it is recommended to use a valid SSL certificate for your domain through a hosting provider or by using standard methods such as Java KeyTool if the certificate is already available.
+SearchBlox comes with SSL enabled by default, but it uses a self-signed certificate which browsers may flag as untrusted.
+For a production setup, it is strongly recommended to use a proper SSL certificate issued for your domain — either obtained from a hosting provider or imported manually using Java KeyTool if you already have one.

 Importing External SSL Certificate using Java Key Tool